raspberrypilearning/sense-hat-marble-maze/worksheet.md

 	y = 1
 	```

-1. Before you draw the marble, as it's going to be continually on the move, it's best to set up a main game loop straight away.
+1. As the marble is going to be continually on the move, it's best to set up a main game loop straight away, before drawing the marble itself.
 You'll need a variable called `game_over` declared somewhere near the top of your program

 	```python
 	game_over = False